Nifoo/vidsearch/README.md

 # VidSearch

 A command-line tool for transcribing video/audio files and searching through their transcripts.
 Primarily uses Faster-Whisper for high-quality transcription, with Vosk as a fallback option.
-Optimized for Chinese language processing.
+You can use this tool to build a searchable movie/video database where you can find any spoken phrase and jump directly to it.

 ## Features